NationalSecurityAgency/datawave/contrib/datawave-quickstart/README.md

 * Passwords for all of the above: `secret`

-* This purpose of this PKI setup is to demonstrate DataWave's ability to be integrated easily into an organization's existing private key infrastructure and user athorization services.
+* This purpose of this PKI setup is to demonstrate DataWave's ability to be integrated easily into an organization's existing private key infrastructure and user authorization services.
 See [datawave/bootstrap-user.sh](bin/services/datawave/bootstrap-user.sh) for more information on configuration of the test user's roles and associated Accumulo authorizations

 * To access DataWave Web endpoints in a browser, you'll need to import the client cert into the browser's certificate store